Arkadiy-Garber/MagicLamp/README.md

 ### A software package for annotation of genomic datasets using discreet HMM sets.

 #### Citing MagicLamp
 There is no official publication for MagicLamp.
-If it was useful for your work, you can cite it as follows:
+If it was useful for your work, please cite as follows:

-Garber, AI and Miller, SR (2020) MagicLamp: toolkit for annotation of 'omics datasets using curated HMM sets.
-2020: ParaHunter, GitHub repository: https://github.com/Arkadiy-Garber/MagicLamp.
+Garber, AI (2020) MagicLamp: toolkit for annotation of 'omics datasets using curated HMM sets.
+2020: MagicLamp, GitHub repository: https://github.com/Arkadiy-Garber/MagicLamp.